Can You Really Make Money With Matched Betting in Australia?

 - Outcome:

-- If Team Z wins: You win $200 profit at AlphaBet (($50 free bet * 5.0 odds) - $50 stake not returned).
-You lose $164 at the Exchange ($40 lay stake * (5.1 odds - 1)).
+- If Team Z wins: You win $200 at AlphaBet (stake not returned).
+You lose $164 at the Exchange.
 Net Profit: $36.

-- If Team Z doesn't win: You lose nothing at AlphaBet (it was a free bet).
-You win the $40 lay stake (minus commission, say 2% = $0.80) at the Exchange.
+- If Team Z doesn't win: You lose nothing (it was a free bet).
+You win $40 minus commission at the Exchange.
 Net Profit: $39.20.

 The beauty of matched betting is its consistency-each free bet promotion can be converted into guaranteed cash profit using simple mathematical principles.

-Factors Influencing Earnings:
+Key Factors That Affect Earnings:

 Upgrade to Premium